MileHacker Logo

 • The Furnas Boutique Hotel and Octant Ponta Delgada offer treatments using local ingredients.

-• Yoga and meditation retreats: A few smaller centers and guesthouses offer these in tranquil rural settings.
+• Yoga and meditation retreats: A couple of smaller centers and guesthouses offer these in tranquil rural settings.

 • Beach and pool clubs: Some hotels offer day passes for access to their pools and facilities.